 Not to brag, but I can sing Maria, Hamilton, and company at the same time.

-This needs to by higher up on the list!
-It really shows how talented and beautiful Phillipa so's voice is.
-You can hear the raw emotion and deep feelings when you listen to this song.
+This needs to be higher up on the list!
+It really shows how talented and beautiful Phillipa Soo's voice is.
+You can hear the raw emotion and deep feelings when you listen to this day.
 It's definitely one of the most poignant songs in the musical.

 A song that will either bring you to tears or make anger boil up inside you.
-Elizas declaration of "ENOUGH" to alexander. as she burns him and his letters.
-Her heartbreak and pain is relatable and her removal from the narrative is fitting and powerful
+Eliza's declaration of "ENOUGH" to Alexander as she burns his letters.
+Her heartbreak and pain are relatable, and her removal from the narrative is fitting and powerful.

-Jefferson is great and he knows it so here he comes hopping out his little boat from France in a fancy coat and throws shade at Hamilton the rest of the act.
+Jefferson is great, and he knows it.
+So here he comes, hopping out of his little boat from France in a fancy coat, and throws shade at Hamilton for the rest of the act.
 Fab entrance for a fab character.

-Not only does this song sound amazing, Daveed performs it extremely well live and seeing him made me sooo happy.
+Not only does this song sound amazing, Daveed performs it extremely well live and seeing him made me so happy.

-I <3 Chris Jackson, he is incredibly talented, has a voice that blows away most singers you hear on the radio, and seems like a really nice person.
-Please get this outstanding song higher it's truly amazing if more people listened to it.
-ASTOUNDING performer
+I love Chris Jackson.
+He is incredibly talented, has a voice that blows away most singers you hear on the radio, and seems like a really nice person.
+Please get this outstanding song higher.
+It's truly amazing if more people listened to it.
+ASTOUNDING performer.

-I had the privledge to see the amazing Chris Jackson perform this on Broadway and it legit made my cry.
-SO GOOD
+I had the privilege to see the amazing Chris Jackson perform this on Broadway and it legit made me cry.
+SO GOOD.

-I don't even know where two begin.
-Burrs narration!
-The weaving in again of the three duals that changed Hamilton's life (his sons death, his sons birth, and his own death) The "I imagine death" for the third time this time with no beat or melody.
-Where as in Yorktown there was both and in My shot just a beat.
-Lin Manual is a genius
+I don't even know where to begin.
+Burr's narration!
+The weaving in again of the three duels that changed Hamilton's life (his son's death, his son's birth, and his own death).
+The "I imagine death" for the third time, this time with no beat or melody.
+Whereas in Yorktown, there was both, and in My Shot, just a beat.
+Lin-Manuel is a genius.

 This is such a great song, and so catchy!
 It really shows how much Angelica cared about her sister.